ryanflorence/jQuery.addObject/README.md

 ---

 This chunk of code is [moo4q](http://moo4q.com)'s twin sister.
-They both do the same thing, interact with JavaScript objects through jQuery's simple API; moo4q just get's 14k of the rockin' MooTools inheritance API and language extensions as well.
+They both do the same thing, interact with JavaScript objects through jQuery's simple API; moo4q just gets 14k of the rockin' MooTools inheritance API and language extensions as well.